 This month we’ve really enjoyed reading about the second machine age and how this relates to digital marketing.

-September has also seen updates affecting local businesses within search, with Google making visual changes to local listings and developing Google My Business.
+September has also seen updates affecting local businesses within search, with Google making visual changes to local listings and developing Google Business Profile.

 To cap off the round-up we look at data-driven decision making and Google Search Rankings.